 Scorpions and other arthropods are a source of human food in many areas of the world.
 A friend of ours was conducting a business transaction in a village in northern China.
 The transaction was going to bring considerable wealth to the village and a feast was prepared in his honor.
 The main dish was boiled scorpion served in the center of a wooden platter rimmed with bee larvae and fried cicada nymphs.

-Scientists at University of California, Irvine (UCI) have isolated and synthesized a chemical (name: TRAM) in the arachnid’s venom that eventually could become a drug to treat autoimmune diseases -- disorders in which the immune system attacks itself.
+Scientists at University of California, Irvine (UCI) have isolated and synthesized a chemical (name: TRAM) in this arachnid’s venom that eventually could become a drug to treat autoimmune diseases -- disorders in which the immune system attacks itself.
 It has great potential for the treatment of rheumatoid arthritis, multiple sclerosis and lupus.
 In principle, it should also work on about 60 other autoimmune disorders, but that won’t be known without extensive testing.
 The compound also holds promise for organ transplant patients, whose immune systems must be prevented from rejecting the new body part.
 During tests, the UCI researchers found the compound suppresses the immune system's T-cells, which trigger any fight against invaders.
 (The T-cells are the same cells the AIDS virus destroys.)
 Like scorpion venom the synthetic compound blocks a cell membrane channel called IKCa1.

 Whipscorpions-Vinegaroons.
 The whipscorpions are mainly tropical and live in the Southern United States.
 They are less common in California but prevalent from Arizona to Texas.
 In California, they commonly occur along the California-Arizona border.
 The chelicerae are opposing and jaw-like, and the pedipalps are weakly chelate (pincher-like) but quite powerful.
 The body is elongated, slightly flattened and characteristically bears an elongate whip-like tail.
-These arachnids are also called vinegaroons as they readily squirt vinegar (a defensive secretion), or acetic acid from their tails if disturbed.
+These arachnids are also called vinegaroons, as they readily squirt vinegar (a defensive secretion), or acetic acid from their tails if disturbed.
 A common misconception is that the bite from a vinegaroon will result in a vinegar taste in your mouth.
 They are easily kept as pets and are handy since you can shake them over your dinner salad-a quick source of vinegar- if I haven’t told you yet, some entomologists are a little unusual-not me of course.
 I should also mention that my wife Pat does not belong to the former group.
-I guess she is unusual in that she likes bug, especially spiders.
+I guess she is unusual in that she likes bugs, especially spiders.

 The secretion from the tail of the whipscorpion has a high content of acetic acid (the main component of vinegar) and low level of caprylic acid.
 The later reportedly functions to increase the defensive activity of acetic acid.
 Acetic acid is water soluble and will “bead up” when on a waxy surface such as the exoskeleton of an arthropod prey.
 Since the most important predators of whiptailed scorpions are other arthropods, a secretion of acetic acid alone would likewise “bead up” on the exoskeleton thus reducing its effectiveness.
 Apparently caprylic acid is more attractive to lipids and actually serves to spread both components over the prey’s body, and enhances penetration into the body.